Michigan–Michigan State football rivalry: 2008: Dantonio's promise kept -- "Pride Comes Before The Fall"

 In 2008, Michigan scored on a pass to running back Brandon Minor, who was only able to get one foot on a pylon.
 The pass was initially called incomplete, but the play was reviewed and incorrectly ruled a touchdown.
 During halftime, ABC-TV displayed the NCAA rule on the broadcast screen and concluded that the replay official was incorrect in awarding the touchdown to Michigan; ABC indicated officials on the field had been correct in originally ruling the play incomplete.
-The Commissioner of the Big Ten later acknowledged that the call was wrong.
+The commissioner of the Big Ten later acknowledged that the call was wrong.
 The two teams traded touchdowns for much of the game before the Spartans finally pulled away in the fourth quarter, winning 35–21.
 Starting with the victory in 2008, Dantonio led the Spartans to victories in seven of the next eight games.

 2012: Gibbons' field goal as time runs out

 In 2012, the Wolverines defeated the Spartans, 12–10, for the first Michigan victory since 2007.
 Michigan did not score a touchdown but kicked four field goals.
 Michigan led, 9–7, in the fourth quarter, but the Spartans ran a fake punt on fourth-and-nine from their own 30-yard line.
 The gamble paid off, and the Spartans kicked a field goal to go up 10–9.
-Michigan was forced punt the ball away with four minutes left, but the Michigan defense forced a three-and-out and they got the ball back at their own 39 with 2:11 left.
+Michigan was forced to punt the ball away with four minutes left, but the Michigan defense forced a three-and-out and they got the ball back at their own 39 with 2:11 left.
 Denard Robinson completed a 20-yard pass on fourth down to advance to the Spartans' 25-yard line, With nine seconds left, Michigan spiked the ball and Brendan Gibbons lined up to kick a potential game-winning field goal.
 Mark Dantonio called time out to ice the kicker, but Gibbons split the uprights to win it for Michigan, 12–10.
 After the game, the students rushed the field in celebration.
 This was the 900th all-time win for the Wolverines, making them the first program to reach this level in college football history.